 Yes, absolutely!
 But as the thickness of the batter will be less, I would recommend keeping a close eye on it while baking as you will probably require less time.

-What can I use instead of self-raising flour?
+What can I use instead of self-rising flour?

 You can make your own by sifting baking powder and all-purpose plain flour together until thoroughly distributed.
 For any 150g (or 1 cup or 6oz) of plain flour just add two teaspoons of baking powder; as for this recipe, you will need 350g (or 2.5 cups or 12.5oz) of flour and 4 ½ teaspoons of baking powder.